stuffrabbit/SwiftCoAP/README.md

 SwiftCoAP
 =====

-This project is an implementation of the "Constrained Application Protocol" (CoAP) in Swift for Clients and Servers (coming soon).
+This project is an implementation of the "Constrained Application Protocol" (CoAP - RFC 7252) in Swift.
+It is intended for Clients and Servers (coming soon).
-This implementation provides the standard CoAP (including Caching) features along with the extensions:
+This implementation provides the standard CoAP features (including Caching) along with the extensions:

 * Observe
 * Block transfer (Block1 and Block2)